-The School District will act to investigate all complaints, either formal or informal, verbal or written, of religious, racial or sexual harassment or violence, and to discipline or take appropriate action against any pupil, teacher, administrator or other school personnel who is found to have violated this policy.
+The school district will act to investigate all complaints, either formal or informal, verbal or written, of harassment or violence based on a person's race, color, creed, religion, national origin, sex, age, marital status, familial status, status with regard to public assistance, sexual orientation, or disability, and to discipline or take appropriate action against any pupil, teacher, administrator, or other school personnel who is found to have violated this policy.

 II.
-RELIGIOUS, RACIAL AND SEXUAL HARASSMENT AND VIOLENCE DEFINED

-- A. Sexual Harassment, Definition: Sexual harassment consists of unwelcome sexual advances, requests for sexual favors, sexually motivated physical conduct or other verbal or physical conduct or communication of a sexual nature. - B. Sexual Violence, Definition:
+RELIGIOUS, RACIAL AND SEXUAL HARASSMENT AND VIOLENCE DEFINED requests for sexual favors, sexually motivated physical conduct or other verbal or physical conduct or communication of a sexual nature.